ballerina-guides/integration-tutorials/guaranteed-message-delivery/README.md

     configurable string queueName = "ReservationQueue";
     ```

-6. Create a [rabbitmq: Client](https://central.ballerina.io/ballerinax/rabbitmq/latest#Client) object to forward the message to the message broker.
+6. Create a [rabbitmq:Client](https://central.ballerina.io/ballerinax/rabbitmq/latest#Client) object to forward the message to the message broker.

-    - Use rabbitmq's default host and default port to initialize the client object
+    - Use rabbitmq's default host and default port to initialize the client object.

     ![Define a rabbitmq client](./resources/define_a_crabbitmq_client.gif)